amolkhetan/K8s-healthchecker-autoheal/Install.md

 ✅ 1.
 Implement Pod Restart & Rescheduling Based on Health Checks 🔧 A. Use Liveness Probes for Auto-Restart

-Update your pod spec or Helm chart:
+Update deployment yaml file to add:
 livenessProbe:
   httpGet:
     path: /healthz